-Generally, a non-U.S. holder will not be subject to U.S. federal income tax on any capital gain recognized on retirement or disposition of Taxable Bonds, unless the non-U.S. holder is an individual who is present in the United States for 183 days or more in the taxable year of the retirement or disposition of such Taxable Bonds, and that gain is derived from sources within the United States.
-Certain other exceptions may apply, and a non-U.S. holder in these circumstances should consult his tax advisor.
+Generally, a non-U.S. holder will not be subject to U.S. federal income tax on any capital gain recognized on retirement or disposition of Taxable Series J Bonds, unless the non-U.S. holder is an individual who is present in the United States for 183 days or more in the taxable year of the retirement or disposition of such Taxable Series J Bonds, and that gain is derived from sources within the United States.
+Certain other exceptions may apply, and a non-U.S. holder in these circumstances should consult its tax advisor.

-Taxable Bonds will not be includible in the estate of a non-U.S. holder unless the decedent was a direct or indirect 10% or greater shareholder of the District or, at the time of the decedent's death, income from such Taxable Bonds was effectively connected with the conduct by the decedent of a trade or business in the United States.
+Taxable Series J Bonds will not be includible in the estate of a non-U.S. holder unless at the time of the decedent's death, income from such Taxable Series J Bonds was effectively connected with the conduct by the decedent of a trade or business in the United States.